- Home

 - Midwifery and Lactation

-- Lactation Support
+- Infant Feeding Support

-- Lactation Support
+- Infant Feeding Support

 - Midwifery care

-Private Lactation Consultancy in Chelsea, West London
+Private Infant Feeding Support in Chelsea, West London

 At Westminster Women’s Clinic, our Lactation Consultant (IBCLC) Imogen Unger is dedicated to supporting your feeding journey through her holistic approach.